 How do I Use RSS?

 The first thing you need to do is start using an RSS Feed Reader.
 There are a number of RSS readers out there but we would suggest using one that is web based and is free and easy to use.
-Two of the most popular RSS readers out there are Google Reader or Bloglines.
-Both are very simple to use and will help get you up to speed with using RSS.
+You can find the reader that is best for you and your usage by visiting Blogging.com.

 Both of these feed readers work a little like email.
 As you subscribe to feeds you’ll see that unread entries from the sites you’re tracking will be marked as bold.
 As you click on them you’ll see the latest update and can read it right there in the feed reader.
 You are given the option to click through to the actual site or move onto the next unread item – marking the last one as ‘read’.

-The best way to learn how to use either Google Reader or Bloglines is to simply subscribe to some feeds and give it a go.
+The best way to learn how to use you RSS reader is to simply subscribe to some feeds and give it a go.
 Both have help sections to get you up and running.

 Two Ways to Subscribe